ENEE467-F2026/lab-7/README.md

 Before beginning, ensure you are on a lab machine.
 The lab computers contain a prebuild image and the source files already so you will not have to build the image.

+* Run `docker images` on the host, and confirm that `lab-7-sim-image` is in the printed list.

-* Start by enabling X11 forwarding:
+* If yes, then enable X11 forwarding:
     ```
     xhost +local:root
     ```
-* Then change directory to the `~/Labs/lab-7-sim/` folder:
+* Next change directory to the `~/Labs/lab-7-sim/` folder:
     ```
     cd ~/Labs/lab-7-sim/docker
     ```
-* Start the sim container:
+* Start the **simulator-only** container (do not use this for hardware-related parts of the procedure):
     ```
     userid=$(id -u) groupid=$(id -g) docker compose -f lab-7-sim-compose.yml run --rm lab-7-sim-docker
     ```